Fall of Outremer: Baibars' Final Invasions

 Baibars was able to pursue his ambitions without the threat of Western intervention.
 Early in 1275, he led a raid into Armenian Cilicia, sacking the cities of the plain, but was unable to advance to Sis.
 Undetered, he invaded the Seljuk Sultanate of Rûm.
 Sultan Kaykhusraw II was the last of the powerful rulers of Rûm and was a vassal of the Mongols.
 After his death in 1246, his son Kilij Arslan IV became sultan, dying in 1266.
 The new sultan was now Arslan's young son Kaykhusraw III.
 His minister, Pervâne Suleyman was the chief power in the land but was unable to control the local emirates.
 The Ilkhan maintained Rûm as a protectorate, enforced by a Mongol garrison.
-On 18 April 1277, this garrison was routed by the Mamluks at Elbistan.
+On 18 April 1277, this garrison was routed by the Mamluks at the Battle of Elbistan.
 Pervâne was in command of the Seljuk contingent and fled with Kaykhusraw III to Tokat.
 Five days later, Baibars made a triumphal entry into Kayseri, then returning to Syria.
 At the news of his troops' defeat, Abaqa hastened to Anatolia, sternly punished the Seljuks, with massacres of tens of thousands of people reported.
 Pervâne, who had rushed to congratulate Baibars on his victory, was held by Abaqa responsible for the Mamluk campaign and had him killed.
 It was rumored that the flesh of Pervâne was served to his subjects at a state banquet.
 Abaga quickly recovered control of the sultanate.